yncxcw/pufferfish/README.md

-# MBalloonYARN
+# mElas

 In this project, we enhance Hadoop-YARN with a dynamic and adaptive memory management module.
 Its mainly functions include:

 (1) Alleviate OutOfMemory errors for JVM based framework(e.g., Spark and Hadoop).

-(2) Adaptive sizing memory allocation to its realtime needs for each task container to improve cluster utilization.
+(2) Adaptive sizing memory allocation to its in-time needs for each task container to improve cluster utilization (So it is called elastic).

 For more information, please refer our paper (Currently under submission).